 - Narrow Grip Push-Ups are still a very effective body-weight training exercise if you have an internal impingement.
 Just make sure you keep elbows close, glutes tight, and abs braced!

 As with any injury, creating a safe and purposeful program is a must.
 You have already done most of the work by getting all the way through this article, now you just need to apply it!
 Always consult a medical professional or physical therapist if you are injured or experiencing abnormal pains or weaknesses.
 Most importantly, never continue performing exercises that will set you back!
 The biggest barrier to rehab isn’t always the injury itself.
 Your mental state is incredibly important.
-As a personal trainer I often hear clients lament over their injury and how it affects their top lifts.
+As a personal trainer, I often hear clients lament over their injury and how it affects their top lifts.
 Look at it as an opportunity to go back to the basics; think about your form and technique.
 Try new exercises that you wouldn’t have tried before – bust out those resistance bands!
 You might surprise yourself with a new workout routine with more variation and focus than you had before.
-Injuries are something that are bound to happen, and shoulder impingements are certainly not an exception.
+Injuries are something that is bound to happen, and shoulder impingements are certainly not an exception.
 Do the research, create a plan, and stick to it.